How we price cards

 Where the data comes from

-We run automated sanity checks every day: a worse condition can never cost more than a better one, a gem-mint slab can never be worth less than the raw card, and prices that imply impossible grading premiums are rejected rather than shown.
+Automated checks run daily: a worse condition can never cost more than a better one, a gem-mint slab is never worth less than the raw card, and impossible grading premiums are rejected rather than shown.

 Reading the confidence rating